isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-from-here-to-eternity-archiving-and-immortality.md

 <br/>
 <img src="/images/vol-9-issue-4/enternity/sima_qian.jpg">
-Painting of Sima Qian, who served as court historian during the Han Dynasty between 145/135–86 BCE.
-Image via Wikipedia Commons.[^9]
+Painting of Sima Qian, who served as court historian during the Han Dynasty between 145/135–86 BCE. <i>Image via Wikipedia Commons</i>.[^9]

 As a primary function of an archive is to safekeep records that have been appraised and deemed worthy of preservation, documents selected for an archive's permanent collection acquire — by extension — a form of immortality.